District Highlights 2021-2022

 EXTENDING SUPPORT NETWORK AND BUILDING SOCIAL CAPITAL

-In recent years, a number of new and redeveloped public rental housing projects have been completed in Sham Shui Po District.
-In order to support the new residents, the District Social Welfare Office has collaborated with the Housing Department and service units providing core welfare services in the proximity as well as NGOs granted with funding support from the Community Investment and Inclusion Fund and the Hong Kong Jockey Club Charities Trust, etc. to set up collaborative platforms for each new and redeveloped housing estate under the “New Estate Partnership Programme”.
-The aims are to identify persons and families who are in need of welfare services at an early stage and provide appropriate services for them, to help new residents establish a support network, cultivate their sense of belonging to the community and promote mutual support in order to strengthen the community’s cohesiveness and achieve harmony in the community.
-In 2020-21, the “New Estate Partnership Programme” served the new residents of Lai Tsui Court, Hoi Tat Estate Phase 1 and 2, Hoi Ying Estate and Pak Tin Estate Phase 7 and 8.
+- In recent years, a number of new and redeveloped public rental housing projects have been completed in Sham Shui Po District.
+To support the residents of these new and redeveloped housing estates, the District Social Welfare Office has been collaborating with the Housing Department and service units providing core welfare services in the proximity, and NGOs granted with funding support from the Community Investment and Inclusion Fund and the Hong Kong Jockey Club Charities Trust to set up a collaboration platform for each new/redeveloped housing estate under the “New Estate Partnership Programme”.
+The programme aims at identifying individuals and families in need of welfare services at an early stage so as to match them with appropriate services.
+It also aims at helping residents new to the district establish support networks, and develop a sense of belonging to the community, and promoting the spirit of mutual support.
+In 2021-22, the programme served the new residents of Hoi Tat Estate, Lai Tsui Court, Hoi Ying Estate, Pak Tin Estate and Shek Kip Mei Estate.